DAI-Lab-HERALD/General-Framework/Framework/Models/README.md

     and processable by the model.
 The default is *False*. return_categories : bool, optional
     This indicates if the categories (**C**, see below) of the samples should be returned.
     The default is *False*.
+  return_classifications : bool, optional
+    This indicates if the behavior probabilities (**P**, see below) of the samples should be returned.
+    If the underlying datasets do not include behavior classifications, None is returned instead.
+    Given that this encodes future behavior, if **mode** = *'pred'*, the framework will ignore this value.
+    The default is *False*.

   Returns